Skip to main content

 Will an agency receive reimbursement after providing assistance?

-Why are the first five days free?
 What happens after the first five days?

-The value of donated assistance helps the community requesting help in a second way: The value of the unpaid assistance may be credited to the requesting agency as part of the non-federal cost share of the requesting agency’s emergency work under the provisions of Disaster Assistance Policy #9525.2., entitled “Donated Resources.”
+The value of donated assistance helps the community requesting help in a second way: The value of the unpaid assistance may be credited to the requesting agency as part of the non-federal cost share of the requesting agency’s emergency work under the provisions of the Disaster Assistance Policy #9525.2., entitled “Donated Resources.”

 Can the responding party be forced to work at a location?